RayHightower/jekyll-trade/_features/1_deal_flow.md

 ---
 layout: featured
-title: Dedicated support
+title: Creating Deal Flow
 image: /assets/img/features/02.jpg
-description: Dedicated support quaerat parturient denouncing pleasure and praising pain was born and I will give you a complete.
+description: Finding deals that make economic sense for you, your tenants, and your investors.
 ---

 <div class="row">